Financial Consumer Protections in Qatar

 • A bank changed your account terms without proper notice.

-• First complain to your bank through their official complaint channels.
+• First complain to your bank through their official complaint channels and get a reference number.

 • If unresolved within 30 days, escalate to the QCB Consumer Protection Unit.